 - The dog bit the person when they were trespassing on private property.

 - The person is partly at fault for why the dog bit them.

 Contact A Lawyer Soon To Discuss The Legalities Surrounding Dog Bites In California

 Dog bite claims can be incredibly costly.
 A lawyer can help you reach a settlement if your dog has bitten someone or if someone else’s dog in California has bitten you.
-Get in touch with a Pomona dog bite lawyer to discuss your case or the case against you today before it is too late.
+Get in touch with a Pomona dog bite lawyer at The JLF Firm to discuss your case or the case against you today before it is too late.